Cookies on BBB.org

 New Security Challenges

-Keeping cryptocurrencies safe involves a different set of challenges than keeping your cash assets, stocks or bonds secure.
-And crucially, because many cryptocurrencies are not recognized legally in the same way that cash assets are recognized by governments, the same safety nets, such as FDIC coverage for bank assets and legal remedies for damages and restitution, may not be available if your cryptocurrencies are stolen, lost or destroyed.
+Keeping cryptocurrencies safe involves a different set of challenges than keeping cash assets, stocks or bonds secure.
+Crucially, because many cryptocurrencies are not recognized legally in the same way that cash assets are recognized by governments, the same safety nets, such as FDIC coverage for bank assets and legal remedies for damages and restitution, may not be available if your cryptocurrencies are stolen, lost or destroyed.
 Therefore, it is important to learn about the different ways to store cryptocurrencies.

 Cold Storage Versus Hot Storage